bhashini-dibd/ulca/examples/dataset/readme.md

 ```

 ## domain
 This attribute defines that `relevant business area or domain` under which dataset is curated.
-ULCA _ONLY_ accepts  one or more values that are [defined here](../common-schemas.yml#/Domain).
+ULCA _ONLY_ accepts  one or more values that are defined under [Domain schema](../../common-schemas.yml#Domain).
- - general
- - news
- - education
- - legal
- - government-press-release
- - healthcare
- - agriculture
- - automobile
- - tourism
- - financial
- - movies
- - subtitles
- - sports
- - technology

 Few examples are following